South Carolina Boating Accident Lawyers

 Recreational Boating Safety Advice

 You can do your part to keep the waterways and ocean safe and fun for everyone by practicing good boater safety.
 Here’s a few helpful tips that you may find to be useful when planning your boating trip:

 - Wear a life jacket.
 Get one for yourself, and make sure that all passengers aboard have USCG-approved PFDs (personal flotation devices), too.
 South Carolina boating law states that all boats need to have a PFD available for everyone aboard.
 Check with the Department of Natural Resources Boating Regulations for more information.

 - Don’t mix alcohol and boats.
 Alcohol is the number one cause of boat accident fatalities.
 It dulls your judgment, slows your reaction time, and can double your risk of being in an accident on the water.
 Being out in the wind and sun all day only worsens the negative effects of alcohol, too.
 Save it for the shore and never operate a boat while intoxicated.

 - Take a boating safety class.
 Inexperienced operators are a leading cause of boating accidents, too.
-Educating yourself early can save a lot of heartache later.
-The USCG and other agencies regularly offer courses, both in person and online, to help you learn how to be safe on the water, operate a vessel properly, know the rules of the waterway, and more.
+Educating yourself early can save a lot of heartaches later.
+The USCG and other agencies regularly offer courses, both in-person and online, to help you learn how to be safe on the water, operate a vessel properly, know the rules of the waterway, and more.

 Just by following these three simple tips, you can greatly decrease your chance of a boating accident, and join the thousands of people who enjoy being out on the water safely here in our great state.

 When Boating Accidents Happen

 Sometimes boating accidents do still happen, no matter how well-prepared you are.
-Negligence, carelessness, unqualified or intoxicated boat operators can all cause tragedy.
+Negligence, carelessness, and unqualified or intoxicated boat operators can all cause tragedy.
 When a boating accident happens and it’s not your fault, you would be wise to seek legal help immediately, especially if someone was hurt or it resulted in property damage.
 You may be owed compensation for your medical bills, rehabilitation, lost wages, pain, the cost of lost property, and more, and it’s your legal right to pursue that compensation.